nokia/SReXperts/docs/eda/beginner/bridge-domains.md

 ![bd-main](https://gitlab.com/rdodin/pics/-/wikis/uploads/8e264f4ec777c601d31057b84e368fae/CleanShot_2025-05-01_at_15.35.44_2x.png)

 When you click on the Bridge Domain menu element, you will see the list of existing Bridge Domains.
-A few of them are already there to power up other exercises, but none of them enable connectivity over VLAN 300 that our clients are intent on using.
+A few of them are already there to power up other exercises, but none of them enable connectivity over VLAN 1300 that our clients are intent on using.

-If you come from operations you don't just blindly trust some lines in a management system, you want proofs, and better yet, the exact config that is running on the devices.
-Normally, you would log in to the switches, maybe one by one, and run the show commands.
-But this is so eighties, how about you use the query language that EDA provides and ask all your network elements to list their MAC VRFs?
+If you come from operations you do not treat a few lines in a management system as proof.
+You want evidence on the boxes themselves, and ideally even the running configuration.
+The familiar path is to log into the switches and run show commands.
+EDA gives you another path: use its query language and have every network element report its MAC VRFs.

 EDA comes with a built-in network-wide query engine that allows you to query the network devices in a performant and scalable way.
 Using the sidebar navigation menu, select the **Queries** menu and paste the following in the EQL Query input field: